The Hunt for the Best Organic Mattress

 does it sleep firm or soft?

-Our last mattress was SO sinky after four years.
+Our last mattress was SO sunken after four years.
 You just tumbled towards the center.
 I like my mattresses firmer and was starting to experience a lot of hip pain.
-Justin likes things sinky.
+Justin likes things soft.

 I expressed this to The Futon Shop.
 They prescribed our layers, and they have been the perfect compromise for Justin and me.